It's Now or Never (song): Uses in popular culture

 An instrumental version is used in a scene from Masahiro Shinoda's 1964 film Pale Flower.

-Presley's version appears in a 2017 TV commercial for Jose Cuervo.

 At the 20th anniversary concert of the Suntory Hall in Japan in 2006, Italian tenors Vincenzo La Scola and Giuseppe Sabbatini and American tenor Neil Shicoff sang a bilingual version of the song together.
 For their respective solo parts, the two Italians sang the original Neapolitan lyrics, while Shicoff sang two segments of "It's Now or Never"; and all three joined for the final chorus with the Neapolitan lyrics.

-Josh Groban covered the song for his 2020 album Harmony.
+It also featured on the soundtrack of the 2009 feature film The Hangover, performed by El Vez.